curtisthornton/curtisthornton.github.io/_posts/2016-09-27-unsplash-desktop.md

 ---
 ## Purpose

 The purpose of this app is to change your desktop background to a random high-quality photo from Unsplash using [Unsplash Source](https://source.unsplash.com).
+Application can be set to run at start-up to automatically set a new desktop image every time you start your computer.

 ## Known Issues